How Effective Is Physiotherapy Treatment for Bell’s palsy?

 Image screening

-This may be used to rule out the possibility of a tumour or skull fracture, usually, a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan would be scheduled.
+This may be used to rule out the possibility of a tumour or skull fracture.
+Usually, a magnetic resonance imaging (MRI) scan or computerised tomography (CT) scan is scheduled.

 ENT

-Your doctor may refer you to an Ear Nose and Throat specialist for them to detect the location and extent of any nerve damage sustained.
-This is usually done by way of electromyography (EMG) which measures the electrical activity within the muscles in response to stimulation.
+Your doctor may refer you to an Ear, Nose, and Throat specialist for them to detect the location and extent of any nerve damage sustained.
+This is usually done through electromyography (EMG), which measures the electrical activity within the muscles in response to stimulation.

 If at any time you suspect that you may have Bell’s palsy, it is essential that you speak to your general practitioner, ring the NHS helpline (111) or seek to make your way to your nearest A&E within 72 hours.